Amsterdam/wonen-ui/README.md

 ## Storybook
 See [Storybook](https://amsterdam.github.io/wonen-ui/)

-You can check the behavior of the components locally in Storybook (styling is not working properly in Storybook)
+You can check the behavior of the components locally in Storybook
 ```
 npm run storybook
 ```

-Build Storybook in `/docs` folder
+Build Storybook locally in `/docs` folder.
+Then push and merge into master to update Storybook on Github
 ```
 npm run storybook:build
 ```